Rippling is going global.

 The last few years have seen a pandemic-fueled explosion of vendors that help businesses pay employees globally.

-These payroll aggregators—the entirety of the global payroll and EOR market as it exists today—take your employee payroll data and ship it out to local, subcontracted vendors in each country.
+These payroll aggregators—the entirety of the global payroll market as it exists today—take your employee payroll data and ship it out to local, subcontracted vendors in each country.
 Then, armies of operations staff manually submit your pay runs in those systems.
 In many cases, this staff is manually entering your data or making changes in those systems.
 Then, they manually download reports from each pay run and ship that data back to you for review.

 First, it’s error-prone.